intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/install_gpu.md

 Error: libmkl_sycl_blas.so.4: cannot open shared object file: No such file or directory
 ```

-The reason for such errors is that oneAPI has not been initialized properly before running BigDL-LLM code or before importing IPEX package.
+The reason for such errors is that oneAPI has not been initialized properly before running IPEX-LLM code or before importing IPEX package.

-* For oneAPI installed using APT or Offline Installer, make sure you execute `setvars.sh` of oneAPI Base Toolkit before running BigDL-LLM.
+* For oneAPI installed using APT or Offline Installer, make sure you execute `setvars.sh` of oneAPI Base Toolkit before running IPEX-LLM.
 * For PIP-installed oneAPI, activate your working environment and run ``echo $LD_LIBRARY_PATH`` to check if the installation path is properly configured for the environment.
 If the output does not contain oneAPI path (e.g. ``~/intel/oneapi/lib``), check [Prerequisites](#id1) to re-install oneAPI with PIP installer.
-* Make sure you install matching versions of BigDL-LLM/pytorch/IPEX and oneAPI Base Toolkit.
-BigDL-LLM with PyTorch 2.1 should be used with oneAPI Base Toolkit version 2024.0.
-BigDL-LLM with PyTorch 2.0 should be used with oneAPI Base Toolkit version 2023.2.
+* Make sure you install matching versions of ipex-llm/pytorch/IPEX and oneAPI Base Toolkit.
+IPEX-LLM with PyTorch 2.1 should be used with oneAPI Base Toolkit version 2024.0.
+IPEX-LLM with PyTorch 2.0 should be used with oneAPI Base Toolkit version 2023.2.